-To find the relationship between the full theory form factors and the Wilson coefficients for a low-momentum heavy quark scattering off a background vector potential, we expand \eqref{eqn:3ptvertSM} in the non-relativistic (NR) limit and multiply by a factor of $\sqrt{m/E}$ for both the incoming and outgoing quark.
-If we take $\boldsymbol{p}$ and $\boldsymbol{p'}$ to be the three-momentum of the incoming and outgoing quark, respectively, then $\boldsymbol{q}=\boldsymbol{p'}-\boldsymbol{p}$ is the transfer momentum of the background vector potential.
-We are then left with the following effective interaction operator,
+To find the relationship between the full-theory form factors and the Wilson coefficients for the scattering of a low-momentum heavy quark off a background vector potential, we expand Eq.~(\ref{eqn:3ptvertSM}) in the nonrelativistic limit and multiply by a factor of $\sqrt{m/E}$ for both the incoming and outgoing quarks.